-Similar to the initial evaluation process, the disposition of financial assessment is sent to DHCF and ADRC, and ESA then mails the EPD Waiver Approval Notice to the beneficiary enrolled in the EPD Waiver or authorized representative, and the CMA and DHCF are notified via the electronic case management system.
-The CMA's CM contacts the beneficiary enrolled in the Waiver, and ensures that any modifications are made to the person-centered service plan during the beneficiary's annual PCP meeting.
+Similar to the initial evaluation process, the disposition of financial assessment is sent to DHCF and ADRC, and ESA then mails the EPD Waiver Approval Notice to the beneficiary enrolled in the EPD Waiver or authorized representative, and the case management agency or D-SNP and DHCF are notified via the electronic case management system.
+The case management agency's case manager or D-SNP ICT contacts the beneficiary enrolled in the waiver, and ensures that any modifications are made to the person-centered service plan during the beneficiary's annual PCSP meeting.